Having Many Pets

 About whether having too many pets is morally wrong, the Bible does share principles that help answer this question.
-In the beginning, God created all the animals and told mankind that we were to have dominion over them (Genesis 1:26-28).
-To have dominion does not mean we were to use animals or pets in any way that would abuse or hurt them.
+In the beginning, God created all the animals and told humans that they were to have dominion over them (Genesis 1:26-28).
+To have dominion does not mean they were to use animals or pets in any way that would abuse or hurt them.
 This word for dominion in Hebrew is “radah,” which means to rule or reign much like a king does over his citizens.

 God made man in His image, meaning, humans were to have the same character as Him.
 God’s character is that of love (1 John 4:8).
-Therefore, when a loving king, or queen, rules over their subjects they are to do so in the animal’s best interest.
-Having said that, if a person has the means (time, resources, space, energy, etc.) needed to properly care for his pets then it is morally correct for them to have as many pets as this allows.
+Therefore, when a loving king rules over his subjects, he is to do so in the people’s best interest.
+Having said that, if a person has the means (time, resources, space, energy, etc.) needed to properly care for his pets, then it is morally correct for him to have as many pets as this allows.

 A simple principle that can help guide this decision is, “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.
 Give none offence, neither to the Jews, nor to the Gentiles, nor to the church of God” (1 Corinthians 10:31-32).
 The believer should do everything, even the small details of daily life, in such a manner that God, not man, is glorified.
 Such a life requires the continual yielding of the mind to the work of the Holy Spirit (1 Corinthians 15:31; 2 Corinthians 4:10; Colossians 3:17).